Tax Management India. Com

 X X X X Extracts X X X X

-..... self.
+..... e treated as payment to self.
 According to him, interest paid to the head office, etc., constitutes income chargeable to tax under section 9 of the Act and since no deduction of tax at source on the interest so paid as required under section 195 has been made, no deduction can be allowed in respect of such interest payment in computing the total income of the assessee in view of the express provisions of section 40(a)(i) of the Act.
 The assessee is in appeal.
 7. The matter came up for hearing before the Division Bench wherein an order of the Tribunal in the case of Bank of Tokyo Mitsubishi Ltd. [IT Appeal No. 899 (Kol.) of 2002] was relied upon wherein it was held that interest debited to Indian permanent establishment of a foreign bank by way of corresponding credit of their head office account was not an allowable deduction unless tax is deducted at source from the same.
 There was also a difference of opinion between the two Members who heard the impugned appeals and, therefore, the matter was referred to the Special Bench to resolve the controversy.
 8. The contention of the ld. counsel of the assessee Sh.
 F.V.
-Irani is that the question referred to has two limbs, namely (i) interest paid by the Branch .....
+Irani is that the question referred to has two limbs, namely (i) in .....

 X X X X Extracts X X X X